Lazo (musician)

 Lazo (né Lazarus J. Finn) is a reggae musician from Castle Bruce, Dominica.
-He immigrated to Canada in 1979 and holds a degree in Political Science from the University of Toronto.
+He immigrated to Canada in 1979 and holds a degree in political science from the University of Toronto.

 Music career

-Lazo began their music career at the age of 15 with a band called Black Blood, whose debut album charted #2 and received extensive airplay in the Caribbean.
+Lazo began his music career at the age of 15 with a band called Black Blood, whose debut album charted #2 and received extensive airplay in the Caribbean.
 Soon after immigrating to Canada, Lazo formed his own band, Unity, releasing a recording in 1990.
-Upon relocating to Toronto, he created The Lazo Band, and released the well-received recording, Satisfaction Guaranteed.
-Lazo subsequently produced two solo CDs: Something Real, nominated for a Juno Award in 1995, and Impetus, for Washington D.C. based RAS records (Lazo was the first Canadian artist signed to that label).

-Frequenting London, Ontario's Sunfest festival, Lazo earned the nickname, "Mr. Sunfest" is well deserved- Artistic Director "Alfredo Caxaj" recently touted..."Is it any wonder we’ve invited him back for a 15th year in a row?"